Ignace Reiss: Fourth Department: "Ludwig"

 In early 1919, Reiss joined the newly formed Polish Communist Party (the Communist Workers' Party of Poland or KPRP), since his hometown had become part of the Second Polish Republic.
 The KPRP adhered closely to the policies of Rosa Luxemburg.
 Julian Marchlewski (a.k.a.
 "Karski") represented the KPRP at the 1st Congress of the Comintern in March 1919.

-By the summer of 1919, he had received a summons to Vienna, Austria, where he moved quickly from work with agencies of the newly formed Comintern to "Fourth Department of the General Staff" — which became the Soviet GRU.
+By the summer of 1919, he had received a summons to Vienna, Austria, where he moved quickly from work with agencies of the newly formed Comintern to "Fourth Department of the General Staff"—which became the Soviet GRU.
 He then conducted party work in Poland.
 There he met Joseph Krasny-Rotstadt, a friend of both Rosa Luxemburg (already dead) and (more importantly) of fellow Pole Felix Dzerzhinsky.
 Having fought in the Bolshevik Revolution, Krasny was already directing propaganda for Eastern Europe.
 During this time, Reiss published a few articles as "Ludwig" in one of Krasny's publications, called The Civil War.

 In early 1920, Reiss was in Moscow, where he met and married his wife, Elisabeth (also "Elsa").
 During the Russian-Polish War in 1920, Willy Stahl and he received their first assignment, Lwow, where they distributed illegal Bolshevik literature.
 By 1921, as he took on the alias "Ludwig" (or "Ludwik" in his wife's memoirs), Reiss had become a Soviet spy, originally for the GPU/OGPU, and later the NKVD.
 In 1922, he was again working in Lwow, this time with another friend of Fedia and Krusia's from Vienna, Jacob Locker.
 Elisabeth was in Lwow, too.
 Reiss was arrested and charged with espionage, which carried a maximum five-year sentence.
-En route to prison, Reiss escaped his train in Cracow, never to return to Poland.
+En route to prison, Reiss escaped his train in Kraków, never to return to Poland.

 From 1921 to 1929, Reiss served in Western Europe, particularly Berlin and Vienna.
-In Berlin, their house guests included Karl Radek and Larissa Reisner, ex- wife of Fedor Raskolnikov (a Naval officer who chronicled the Kronstadt rebellion).
+In Berlin, their house guests included Karl Radek and Larissa Reisner, ex-wife of Fedor Raskolnikov (a Naval officer who chronicled the Kronstadt rebellion).

 In Vienna, friends included Yuriy Kotsiubynsky, Alexander Schlichter, and Angelica Balabanov.
 In Amsterdam, Reiss and his wife knew Henriette Roland-Holst, Hildo Krop, Princess Juliana of the Netherlands, "H. C. Pieck" (Henri Pieck), and most importantly "Henricus" or "Henryk Sneevliet" (Henk Sneevliet).
 During this same period, Richard Sorge brought Hede Massing to Reiss for training.

 In 1927, he returned briefly to Moscow, where he received the Order of the Red Banner.
-From 1929 to 1932, Reiss served in Moscow, where he worked in a nominal post of the Polish section of the Comintern — already sidelined as "foreign" (non-Russian).
+From 1929 to 1932, Reiss served in Moscow, where he worked in the Polish section of the Comintern—already sidelined as "foreign" (non-Russian).
 Among the people whom Reiss and wife knew at that time were Richard Sorge (a.k.a.
 "Ika"), Sorge's superior, Alexander Borovich, Felix Gorski, Otto Braun, Max Maximov-Friedman, Franz Fischer, Pavlo Ladan, and Theodore Maly.
 Valentin Markin reported to Reiss in Moscow, who in turn reported to Abram Slutsky.